-Android users in elevators, music studios, or any area with poor internet connection will no longer have to worry when browsing on Google, with the search engine giant set to release an offline feature to the Google Search application.
+Android users in elevators, music studios, or any area with a poor internet connection will no longer have to worry when browsing on Google, with the search engine giant set to release an offline feature to the Google Search application.

 However, access to the results will be delayed, kompas reported.
 Once the user is connected to the internet, Google will show a notification that the search results from the word/(s) entered in the search engine box are available.
 Clicking the notification will automatically take the user to the Google app.